Veer9870/delta-/README.md

 # delta-
-This is a demo repo
+This is a demo for git & github class.